Digithought/PiNet/README.md

 The following projects are included:

-* BlackNet.csproj - This contains the IO device wrappers
+* PiNet.csproj - This contains the IO device wrappers
-* BlackNet.Test - Unit tests - should run on any hardware (PC)
+* PiNet.Test - Unit tests - should run on any hardware (PC)
-* BlackNet.InteractiveTests - To be run on the BBB to allows command-line experimentation with the ports
+* PiNet.InteractiveTests - To be run on the RPi to allows command-line experimentation with the ports
 * ConsoleUi - Simple menuing system used by the InteractiveTests project

-Setting up Mono on the BeagleBone Black
+Setting up Mono on the Raspberry Pi
 ---------------------------------------

 Unfortunately, as of this writing (Dec 22, 2014), there isn't a mono package for Weezy on ARMhf, otherwise installing mono would be as easy as this command (on Debian):